Leroy R. Hassell Sr.

-Leroy Rountree Hassell Sr. (August 17, 1955 - February 9, 2011), was a justice of the Virginia Supreme Court and the first African-American Chief Justice of that Court, serving two four-year terms from February 1, 2003, to January 31, 2011.
+Leroy Rountree Hassell Sr. (August 17, 1955 - February 9, 2011) was a justice of the Virginia Supreme Court and the first African-American Chief Justice of that Court, serving two four-year terms from February 1, 2003, to January 31, 2011.
 He was succeeded as Chief Justice by Cynthia D. Kinser.

 Early and family life

 In 1973, Hassell graduated from Norview High School in Norfolk, Virginia, where his classmates voted him "most likely to succeed".
-Hassell attended the University of Virginia for his undergraduate degree, earning a BA in 1977 (and earlier achieving the coveted distinction of residing in a room on the Lawn or original campus designed by Thomas Jefferson).
+Hassell attended the University of Virginia for his undergraduate degree, earning a BA in 1977 (and earlier achieving the coveted distinction of residing in a room on the Lawn, the original campus designed by Thomas Jefferson).
 Hassell then attended Harvard Law School, where he edited the Civil Rights-Civil Liberties Law Review and received his J.D. in 1980.

 Career

 After law school and following admission to the Virginia State Bar, Hassell worked for the Richmond branch of McGuire Woods, where he was made a partner in seven years (1987).
 He also served as co-counsel to the Richmond Redevelopment and Housing Authority and as chair of the Richmond School Board.

 Governor Gerald Baliles appointed Hassell, although only 34 years old, to the Virginia Supreme Court in 1989, and he was seated with legislative approval.
 In 2002, after the legislature allowed the justices to choose their Chief Justice, his peers selected him.
 Hassell thus became the first African–American Chief Justice of Virginia when sworn into that office on February 1, 2003.
 As Chief Justice, Hassell advocated for an independent judiciary as well as greater access to legal services for all Virginians.
 He also established a commission to reform Virginia's outdated mental health laws.

 Hassell also served as jurist-in-residence at the Regent University School of Law, and on the school's Board of Visitors.